sammidoesthings/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are stored server side as cookies, whereas JSON web tokens are stored with the client data on localStorage.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs hashes our input to build password security

 3. How are unit tests different from integration and end-to-end testing?
+Unit testing is single blocks of code, integration testing considers how the different units work alongside each other, and end-to-end involves testing the workflow from beginning to end as if a user

 4. How does _Test Driven Development_ change the way we write applications and tests?
+Test Driven Development focuses on knowing/fleshing out the requirements and creating a structure before we even begin writing actual code.
+It can lead to errors later on because of its rigidity though.